ABooooo/myInvoice/README.md

 In ``app.module.ts`` you'll also find localisation.
 Currently "en-EN".
 Change it to your needs.

 ## What's next
 Probably some code optimization would be good ecspecially as it is a beginner project.
 But it probably won't happen in this version as I am planning to rebuild all from start with nodejs and mongoDB.
-I will also add some further functionalies as saving invoices and dashboard for outcome analysis.
+I will also add some further functionalies like saving invoices and dashboard for outcome analysis.

 ## Conclusion
 If you like this app you can use it for non- or commercial purposes.
 You can use it as a playground for learning new skills or change it on your own free will.
 I would appreciate a star click.